python-parsy/parsy/docs/tutorial.rst

 starting point for our next set of requirements.

-First of all, we need to express optional components - that is we need to be able to handle missing dashes, and return what we've got so far rather than failing the whole parse.
+First of all, we need to express optional components - that is we need to be able to handle missing dashes, and return what we’ve got so far rather than failing the whole parse.

 :class:`Parser` has a set of methods that convert parsers into ones that allow